sourcegraph/about/blogposts/2020/what-happens-when-a-successful-product-gets-its-first-design-team.md

 We are happy to announce that the Sourcegraph design team has grown from 0 to 3! 🎉

 The early stages of a new team are full of changes and unexpected challenges.
-I would like to share with you how our first months of working together look like, what we have accomplished, and what are our plans for the future.
+I would like to show you what our first months of working together looked like, what we have accomplished, and our plans for the future.

 ## First 90 days